pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 .. incimage:: /images/ClipTool.jpg 200px right

-The specialized :newterm:`Clip Tool` allows you to slice away parts of selected models by using one or more clipping planes.
+The specialized :newterm:`Clip Tool` allows you to slice away parts of selected models by using a clipping plane.
 It is enabled when all of the selected models are :ref:`Clipped models <ug-converted-models>`.
-You can convert any model to a Clipped model with the :ref:`Convert Clip action
+You can convert any model to a Clipped model with the :ref:`Convert Clip action <ug-convert-clip>`.
-<ug-convert-clip>`.

-Any number of clipping planes can be applied to the same Clipped model.
-When the Clip Tool is attached, it aligns itself with the most recent clipping plane applied to the primary model, if it has any.
+The default clipping plane for a new Clipped model clips away the top half of the primary selection, however it is oriented.
+The Clip Tool is then attached to this plane to let you edit it.
+Whenever the Clip Tool is attached, it aligns itself with the clipping plane already applied to the primary model.

-This tool has three interactive parts:
+This tool has two interactive parts:

-  - A translucent quadrilateral representing the clipping plane that will be applied to selected models.
-Clicking this quadrilateral adds the displayed clipping plane to all selected Clipped models.
-  - A translucent sphere that can be rotated to change the orientation of the clipping plane that will be added.
+  - A translucent quadrilateral showing the position and orientation of the clipping plane relative to the primary selection.
+This plane can be rotated around its center to change the orientation of the clipping plane.
   - An arrow indicating the normal to the clipping plane.
-The part of the selected model(s) on the side of the plane with the normal is what will be clipped away when the plane is clicked.
+The part of the selected model(s) on the side of the plane with the normal is clipped away.
 Dragging the arrow lets you translate the plane along the normal.

-.. incimage:: /images/ClipToolClipped.jpg 200px right
-.. incimage:: /images/ClipToolActive.jpg  200px right
+.. incimage:: /images/ClipToolActive.jpg 260px right

-All selected Clipped models will be clipped in real time by the current plane while you drag the sphere or arrow to rotate or translate the plane, as shown in the left image.
-Clicking on the plane clips the models for real, as shown on the right.
-Note that the interactive clipping does not fill in the clipped parts of models, but the real clipping operation does.
+All selected Clipped models are clipped in real time by the current plane while you rotate or translate the plane as shown here.

-Translating the plane by dragging the arrow is limited by the extents of the primary model; it will not let you move the plane completely off this model.
-The plane will snap to the :ref:`Point Target position <ug-targets>` if the target is active and also to the center of the primary selection.
+Translating the plane by dragging the arrow is limited by the extents of the primary model; it will not let you move the plane completely off this model, since that would leave either nothing or the entire model.
+While translating, the plane snaps to the :ref:`Point Target position <ug-targets>` if the target is active and also to the center of the primary selection.
 The plane will change color to the active target color when it is snapped to either point. :ref:`Modified-dragging <ug-modified-mode>` the arrow deactivates any snapping.

-When rotating the plane by dragging the sphere, the plane normal will snap to the :ref:`Point Target direction <ug-targets>` if the target is active or to any of the principal axes.
-If the :ref:`Axis-Aligned toggle
-<ug-toggle-axis-aligned>` is active, the principal axes of the :ref:`stage
-<ug-stage>` are used; otherwise, the local axes of the primary model are
-used.
-The plane changes color when snapped to either the target color or the :ref:`color corresponding to a principal axis <ug-dimension-colors>`.
+When rotating the plane, the plane normal will snap to the :ref:`Point Target direction <ug-targets>` if the target is active or to any of the principal axes.
+If the :ref:`Axis-Aligned toggle <ug-toggle-axis-aligned>` is active, the principal axes of the :ref:`stage <ug-stage>` are used; otherwise, the local axes of the primary model are used.
+The plane normal arrow changes color when snapped to either the target color or the :ref:`color corresponding to a principal axis <ug-dimension-colors>`.  :ref:`Modified-dragging
-:ref:`Modified-dragging <ug-modified-mode>` the sphere deactivates any snapping.
+<ug-modified-mode>` when rotating the plane deactivates any snapping.

 .. admonition:: VR Only